 Also note, there is not an adoption fee but I would, as I always do, ask for a donation if you take her.
 While a donation is not mandatory, I highly recommend at least $10; all of which will go to the LIHS.

-To contact me click on the link, near the upper right hand corner on this page, to (or you can just click on it here).
+To contact me click on the link, near the upper right hand corner on this page, to view my complete profile (or you can just click on it here).
 In that profile is an "Contact Me" section with an email link to me.

 All the best,